 Professional Doctorate in Physical Therapy (D.P.T.)

 Post-bachelor's applications will be considered for entry to summer 2015.
-The application deadline has not yet been determined.
-The application will be available later this year.
+The application deadline is November 10, 2014.

 This page describes the requirements and procedures for applying to the D.P.T. program.
 If you have questions, please check the FAQs on the website first, and then feel free to email us at firstname.lastname@example.org or call us at

-617-521-2605.
-Note that our TOEFL and GRE code is 3761 and our FAFSA Code is 002208.
-Send any written communication to the School of Nursing and Health Sciences(SNHS).
 Please do not address materials to Admission Office,Simmons College, as there are six admission offices and your information may not reach us.
+Send any required paper materials to:

 Requirements for the Doctorate in Physical Therapy